Code-the-Dream-School/pythonsql/lessons/Lesson-3-SQLAlchemy.md

 write it yourself.
 You may end up submitting, either in a class or even on the job, code you don't understand.
 You can't succeed in the software development profession if you submit code you don't understand.
 For one thing, ChatGPT often makes mistakes or misunderstands what you need to do.
+But you could ask, for example, "How do I

 ### Setting up the Session and the Engine, with some Reads

 You can check out sqla_example.py.
-You will start with some imports, as follows:
+You will see that it starts with some imports, as follows:

 ```python
 from sqlalchemy import create_engine, select